6-Monoacetylmorphine

 6-Monoacetylmorphine (6-MAM, 6-acetylmorphine, or 6-AM) is an opioid and also one of three active metabolites of heroin (diacetylmorphine), the others being morphine and the much less active 3-monoacetylmorphine (3-MAM).

 Pharmacology

 6-MAM occurs as a metabolite of heroin.
 Once it has passed first-pass metabolism, 6-MAM is then metabolized into morphine or excreted in urine.

 Heroin is rapidly metabolized by esterase enzymes in the brain and has an extremely short half-life.
 It has also relatively weak affinity to μ-opioid receptors because the 3-hydroxy group, essential for effective binding to the receptor, is masked by the acetyl group.
-Therefore, heroin acts as a pro-drug, serving as a lipophilic transporter for the systemic delivery of morphine, which actively binds with μ-opioid receptors.
+Therefore, heroin acts as a prodrug, serving as a lipophilic transporter for the systemic delivery of morphine, which actively binds with μ-opioid receptors.